-It’s easy to see why.
+It’s easy to see why this increase has been so dramatic.
 Earning a graduate certificate offers several significant benefits that make them appealing to professionals seeking to further their education.
 Among the most important of these include:

 1. An Increase in Pay

-If your primary motivation for considering earning a graduate certificate is a desire for higher pay, then you’re in luck: According to a report from the Washington Post, individuals see an estimated 25 percent increase in salary after having earned a graduate certificate.
+If your primary motivation for considering earning a graduate certificate is a desire for higher pay, then you’re in luck: According to a report from Forbes, individuals can expect to receive an estimated 13 to 25 percent increase in salary after having earned a graduate certificate.
 That’s a high return on investment, especially considering the relatively short time in which you’ll complete the program.